 1. Limited Launch

 Some testing should be done before the product is fully released.
-You need to be sure that players will be motivated enough to complete, on average, as much of the game as possible (very few will actually finish all 100 levels of your game, if it will contain that many).
+You need to be sure that players will be motivated enough to complete, on average, as much of the game as possible (very few will finish all 100 levels of your game if it contains that many).
 The best way to achieve it is to allow a limited part of your target audience to play it beforehand and to track their progress using analytics.
 After the first batch of players have tried playing you will realize if there are evident problems in the game process to be fixed, especially concerning player retention.

 Read also: Role of Game Testing in Game Development

 2. Keep The Game Sustainable